 Will & Flow

-Brand new to the city for this summer, Will & Flow doesn't just overlook the water, it is over the water.
+Will & Flow doesn't just overlook the water, it's over the water.
 From your perch above the Brisbane River here, you can sip on mango daiquiris while you nibble on seafood platters and take in the views of South Bank, and wave at the City Cats that charge past.

 Looking out over the river right next to the iconic New Farm Park, Mary Mae’s replaces Watt as the Powerhouse’s downstairs bar.
 Not to be confused with Bar Alto, Mary Mae’s is accessible from the park, and is inspired by the sultry, soulful flavours of the American South.
 Expect burgers, fried chicken and a no fewer than three different iterations of the house cocktail: the Bloody Mary.
 Their breakfast menu is also an absolute riot so we definitely recommend incorporating Mary Mae’s into your brunch rotation.